Learning When to Ask for Help: Efficient Interactive Navigation via Implicit Uncertainty Estimation: Results

 \section{Results}

-We perform quantitative experiments comparing the impact of feature selection, human contribution and optimization technique on the performance of the complete semi-autonomous system.
-Our evaluation metrics are: \begin{enumerate} \item Success defined by achieving a distance of less than $ 2 \times agent\_width$ (0.2m) away from the goal point when executing the "stop" action \item Success Weighted by Path Length (SPL) \cite{anderson2018evaluation} which scales the success indicator by the actual path's deviation from the optimal path. \item Human contribution, which is the ratio of the path affected by human interaction. \end{enumerate}
+We conduct experiments comparing the overall success and path-length weighted success for autonomous and semi-autonomous control policies within the system.
+Our baseline navigation policy is pretrained on the MP3D dataset using \texttt{RGB} image input.
+We evaluate control policies using the validation split of the HM3D dataset.
+Our evaluation metrics are: \begin{enumerate} \item Success Weighted by Path Length (SPL): scales the success indicator by the actual path's deviation from the optimal path. \item Success: achieving a distance of less than 0.25 meters away from the goal point when executing the "stop" action \item Human contribution: the ratio of the path affected by human interaction. \item Efficiency ($\xi$): the efficiency of semi-autonomous execution, defined as the ratio of increase in navigation success compared to the baseline autonomous policy divided by the rate of human contribution. \end{enumerate}

-As a baseline, the fully autonomous agent (zero human contribution) is successful in navigating to the goal destination roughly 88\% of the time on training set and 70\% of the time on the validation set, with SPLs of 0.66 and 0.56 respectively.
+As a baseline, the fully autonomous agent trained on the MP3D dataset achieves success navigating to the goal destination on the HM3D validation split at a rate of 0.523, with an average SPL of 0.426.